Joshpaper49/2ndOrderSpring-Mass-Damper-System/README.md

 This project simulates a basic spring-mass-damper system in MATLAB.
 The goal was to understand how a second-order system responds to a constant applied force and how parameters like mass, spring stiffness, damping, and time step affect the motion.

+**The m file is the visible file to Github with plot quality of life updates**

 ## System Overview

 The system includes: